Mathieusc/OCMovies-UI/README.md

 ## Using the website

-Open the index.html file inside your favorite browser.
+Open the index.html file with your favorite browser.

 ## Built with